 It’s worth bearing in mind of course that your location will have a big influence on your exposure to break-ins.
 If for example your property is in a holiday resort, it will be more prone to crime out of season when there are fewer people around.
 Also, in the winter months, the longer periods of darkness to rise to greater opportunity for wrong doing.

 Many people are under the mistaken impression that living in an apartment means they are safe from being broken into.
 Wrong!
 Yes, you will get a certain degree of protection from the fact that you have neighbours all around you, but one of the favourite tricks of burglars is to break into your apartment by climbing in from next door’s balcony – particularly when your neighbours are either out , or staying away.
 The best thing in this instance is to have a PIR security light installed – one which works by sensing movement.
-No would be burglar will relish the idea of being in the spotlight when he is in the act of crossing over to your balcony.
+No would-be burglar will relish the idea of being in the spotlight when they are in the act of crossing over to your balcony.
 It’s a bit of a give-away.
-You can by the way also get PIR lights that also take photographs of intruders.
+You can, by the way, also get PIR lights that also take photographs of intruders!

 Most properties here in

 Stand alone properties, (Villas and Fincas) may be more prone to burglary, particularly if they stand remote in their own grounds, away from public sight.
 In these instances, perimeter lighting is always a good advance warning, albeit for the residents or near neighbours rather than general onlookers.

 But the most effective security system is a good old fashioned audible burglar alarm, particularly one that is linked to a security company.
 You just need to be a little careful, both with your choice of alarm, and your choice of security service provider.
 One of the biggest “cons” is the large security company who sells cheap alarm system, but who then charge you monthly for the monitoring services, which often leave much to be desired.
 It may be worth considering installing one of new alarms that are so loud, it’s impossible to stay inside the premises once they have been activated.